 - Alumni.
 Those who want a refresher or complete certificate.
 You need to have take this course with us before ($100)

 - Diversity scholarships.
-Available for indigenous and people of color working in environmental or food justice
+Available for indigenous and people of color working in or planning to work in environmental or social justice

 - Group Discounts.
 For those who are for coming as a group of 2 or more people.